corda/corda-docs-portal/content/en/docs/cenm/1.2/database-set-up.md

 > * The CENM distribution does not include any JDBC drivers with the exception of the H2 driver.
 > It is the responsibility of the CENM service administrator or a developer to install the appropriate JDBC driver.
 > * Corda uses [Hikari Pool](https://github.com/brettwooldridge/HikariCP) for creating connection pools.
-> To configure a connection pool, the following custom properties can be set in the `dataSourceProperties` section, e.g.:```groovy
+> To configure a connection pool, the following custom properties can be set in the `database` section, e.g.:```groovy
 > database = {
 >    ...
 >    additionalProperties = {